-We're now physically set up to monitor, record, and play back audio.
-The next steps involve further configuring the Delta Control Panel software and also the music software into which you will be recording.
+The next steps involve configuring the Delta Control Panel software and the music software into which you will be recording.
 We'll start with the Delta Control Panel's "Hardware Settings" page, then the "Patchbay/Router" page, and finally the "Monitor Mixer" page.
 We're not using S/PDIF in this example so we'll ignore the S/PDIF page.

-- 5. Click on the Delta Control Panel on your Windows taskbar to maximize it.
-Click on the 'Hardware Settings' tab. - 6.
+- 5. Open the Delta Control Panel by double clicking the icon in your Windows Control Panel (or, on the Mac, wherever you've placed your control panel), and then click on the 'Hardware Settings' tab. - 6.
 Select 'Internal Xtal' as the master clock source.
-This allows the Delta 66 to derive its sample rates from its internal clock oscillator.
+This allows the Delta TDIF to derive its sample rates from its internal clock oscillator.
 'Internal Xtal' is the default setting for the Delta Control Panel, so selecting it may not be necessary (it may already be selected). - 7.
 Under "CODEC Sample Rate," verify that the "Rate Locked" checkbox is not activated.
-This will allow your application software to set the Delta 66 sample rate as it pleases. - 8.
+This will allow your application software to set the Delta TDIF sample rate as it pleases. - 8.
 Since this example will include the use of the monitor mixer, we will activate the "Reset Rate When Idle" feature.
-This will make sure the monitor mixer is running at a decent sample rate while the system is idle this prevents the mixer sample rate from being set too low and therefore lowering its frequency response.
+This will make sure the monitor mixer is running at a decent sample rate while the system is idle - this prevents the mixer sample rate from being set too low and therefore lowering its frequency response.
 Select a sample rate in the "CODEC Sample Rate" group to use as this idle sample rate.
-Choose a 44,100 Hz or higher setting for best results, and select the same sample rate you will be using in your application if possible.
-We've chosen 48,000 Hz for this example.
+Choose a 44.1kHz or higher setting for best results, and select the same sample rate you will be using in your application if possible.
+We've chosen 48,000kHz for this example, which is a standard operating sample rate for digital multitracks should you decide to transfer this audio to a Tascam device.
+A general rule of thumb is to multiply the highest frequency you would like to capture by two and add maybe a little on top of that, this will give you a suitable sample rate.
+Also keep in mind that if the final results of your work will end up on a CD-ROM burned from your WAV file or AIFF, you probably want to use 44.1kHz, the native sample rate of "redbook" CD audio.

 Now click on the Delta Control Panel's "Patchbay/Router" tab.
-In the first column of the Patchbay/Router page, click the radio button "Monitor Mixer" to connect the monitor mixer's stereo output directly to Delta analog outputs OUT1 and OUT2.
-Now, everything that we hear at outputs 1 & 2 will reflect our settings in the Monitor Mixer page.
+In the very last column of the Patchbay/Router page, click the radio button "Monitor Mixer" to connect the monitor mixer's stereo output directly to Delta analog outputs.
+Now, everything that we hear at the analog outputs will reflect our settings in the Monitor Mixer page.

 Select the "Monitor Mixer" tab of the Delta Control Panel.
-The default Master Volume fader settings are 0dB and un-muted, and all other faders are set to full attenuation (-144dB) and muted.
+The default Master Volume fader settings are 0dB and unmuted, and all other faders are set to full attenuation (-144dB) and muted.
 We will need to adjust these to our preference.
-The screen capture below shows the settings that we wish to achieve.
+The screen capture on the next page shows the settings that we wish to achieve.